Recreation and Community

 This business runs a “Flippin for Autism” program in the summer for children of any age.

-Disabled Sail Manitoba operates at Fort Whyte Alive provides sailing opportunities to Manitobans regardless of ability, age or economic means and has three main programs – opportunity to book sailing sessions (companion provided for support), a Learn-to-Sail accredited course for those who would like to develop their capabilities, and a race night for those interested in competitive sailing.
+Able Sail Manitoba operates at Fort Whyte Alive, providing sailing opportunities to Manitobans regardless of ability, age or economic means.
+They have run three main programs – the opportunity to book sailing sessions (companion provided for support), a Learn-to-Sail accredited course for those who would like to develop their capabilities, and a race night for those interested in competitive sailing.

 Phone: (204) 471-3569

 For children at least 8 years old and with a disability, this 5-day bike program offers to help your family member learn to ride a two-wheel bicycle independently.
 It has run in early July for the last two years at the East End Arena in Winnipeg.